Finalize your plan

 In the left hand panel, you'll be prompted to select a shutdown time for the day.
 The default time will be the time you last shutdown at.
 Pick your time, then optionally click "Add to calendar".
 This will add a new task to end of your list called "Daily shutdown" with an associated time on your calendar at the time you picked.

 Your shutdown time will anchor how you plan the rest of your tasks in this step.

 There are two ways you can pick the final order you'll work through your tasks.
 You should pick the workflow that best fits your day's obligations, work style, and personality.

-- Ordered List: This approach is where you vertically order the tasks in your list in the order you'll work through them.
+- Ordered List: This approach, which we also call the "Playlist Method", is where you vertically order the tasks in your list in the order you'll work through them.
 This is a good option if:

 - You don't have many meetings or your meetings book-end one part of your day.

 - You have flexibility on when you work and take breaks and the order in which you work through your tasks.

 - You work on a smaller set of harder to estimate tasks e.g. if you do creative or technical work